Cathedral of Christ the Saviour, Россия - Things to Do in Cathedral of Christ the Saviour

 Top Things to Do in Cathedral of Christ the Saviour

-Attend a world-renowned ballet or opera performance at Moscow's legendary Bolshoi Theatre, home to some of the finest classical performances globally.
-The historic venue itself is an architectural masterpiece worth admiring.
+Attend a world-class ballet or opera performance at the legendary Bolshoi Theatre, one of the most prestigious cultural institutions in the world.
+The theatre itself is an architectural masterpiece, and performances maintain the highest artistic standards.

 Getting There